atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 \
 , ig
 r *
-don’t be Saucy, Sirrah, ” Said the Lady.
+don’t be Saucy, Sirrah, " Said the Lady.
 ♦
-“Nay, dear Mama, ” cried miss Selby, interrupting her, “let us hear “what he has to.
-Say.”
+“Nay, dear Mama, " cried miss Selby, interrupting her, “let us hear “what he has to.
+Say."
 /
-‘‘ It vrill Soon be Said, ” answered the f boy, provoked at being So Severely chid when he was not in fault; “Madam Said she was engaged; that’s all.”
+‘‘ It vrill Soon be Said, " answered the f boy, provoked at being So Severely chid when he was not in fault; “Madam Said she was engaged; that’s all."
-“What! and Sent no com^plishents ?” replied Mrs. Selby.
+“What! and Sent no com^plishents ?" replied Mrs. Selby.
-“I heard of none, ” answered he; turning to go away, lest he should be Snubbed again.
+“I heard of none, " answered he; turning to go away, lest he should be Snubbed again.
-“Stay, Dick, ” Said miss Selby : ‘mid “not they Say they should be glad to “See us? ” - N C 3 “No; ”
+“Stay, Dick, " Said miss Selby : ‘mid “not they Say they should be glad to “See us? " - N C 3 “No; "
 I * *.
 bi '
 I(!
 I V